 Proposer investigates prospective sites

-Obtain DNR Temporary Use Permit to investigate and sample prospective deposits in the field.
+Obtain DNR permit to investigate and sample prospective deposits in the field.
 DNR geologist observes investigation activities and collects maps and testing results for State database.

 Proposer identifies candidate lease site(s) and requests State Earth Materials Lease

 Report investigation results to the DNR and request a lease.
 Work with DNR to negotiate the lease boundary, mining strategies, and reclamation plans.
 DNR establishes royalty rates based on resource quality and royalty rate sheet.
 DNR adds site-specific terms and conditions in to lease.

 DNR review and lease preparation

 DNR Regional Management Team reviews environmental, cultural and ecological factors.
 Legal and financial documents are prepared and draft lease is mailed to Proposer for review.

 Proposer reviews and signs State Earth Materials Lease document

 Review, sign, and return lease to DNR with proof of insurance and required payments.
 Upon receipt, the DNR signs and returns an official copy and Proposer becomes a state Lessee.
 A typical lease term is 2-3 years before it is subject to renewal.

 Lessee and DNR develops and implements the site management plan